The RCOG Library has a unique collection of books, reports and journals covering women’s health from 1478 onwards.

 The Reading Room is open from 10am to 4pm (UK time) Monday to Friday, excluding England/Wales bank holidays and College Closure Days.
 Any RCOG and RCM members wishing to access resources outside these hours can email the Library team at firstname.lastname@example.org to arrange their visit.

 Other researchers should email the Library team to request an appointment.
-Where possible, please use the catalogue and inform the Library team in advance of the material to be consulted.
+Where possible, please consult the list of print journals in the collection, and inform the Library team in advance of the material you would like to consult.

 To contact the RCOG library, please email us at email@example.com or call +44 20 7772 6309.